mantorok1/homebridge-rinnai-touch-plugin/README.md

 ## Configuration

 This is a platform plugin that will register accessories and their services with the Bridge provided by homebridge.
-It supports up to 4 controllers and 4 zones.
 The plugin will attempt to discover your Rinnai Touch accessories automatically thus requiring zero configuration to the config.json file.

 If you find the auto config is not correct for your system or some defaults are not to your liking there are some overrides you can define in the config.json file.